-5.2 Preparing Display Luminance of Notebooks and Integrated Desktops

-- A) Before performing any tests, disable display dimming, display Sleep Mode, Computer Sleep Mode, and automatic brightness control (ABC) in the Computer settings.
-Document all settings that were changed from the default configuration. - 1) If ABC cannot be disabled, position a light source such that at least 300 lux directly enters the ABC sensor. - B) Display the three vertical bar video signal as defined in section 3.2.1.3 of IEC 60107-1, "Methods of measurement on receivers for television broadcast transmissions Part 1: General conditions Measurements at radio and video frequencies" Edition 3.0, 1997 (IEC 60107-1 Ed.
-3.0, 1997). - C) Allow 30 minutes for display warm-up. - D) With the LMD, measure the luminance in the center of the display.

-- E) Calibrate the UUT display brightness to the closest brightness setting that is at least 90 cd/m for Notebook Computers and at least 150 cd/m for Integrated Desktop Computers.
-If the UUT's brightest setting cannot achieve the specified brightness, then set the UUT display to the brightest setting. - F) The display shall be configured with the ENERGY STAR test image, which can be found here1.
-It may be set as the "desktop background" (wallpaper) or shown via an image display application.
-The image shall be scaled to completely fill the display area. - G) Reset the display sleep setting to its as shipped value.
-The display brightness shall be left as specified in 5.2 E). - H) For all testing specified in Section 6, the UUT shall not be rebooted or restarted until after the power measurements for Long Idle Mode and Short Idle Mode tests are taken.
+5.2 Preparing Display Luminance of Notebooks, Integrated Desktops, 87 Slates/Tablets and Two-In-One Computers 88 A) Before performing any tests, disable display dimming, display Sleep Mode, Computer Sleep Mode, 89 and automatic brightness control (ABC) in the Computer settings.
+Document all settings that were 90 91 changed from the default configuration.
+1) If ABC cannot be disabled, position a light source such that at least 300 lux directly enters the 92 93 ABC sensor.
+94 B) Display the three vertical bar video signal as defined in section 3.2.1.3 of IEC 60107-1, "Methods of 95 measurement on receivers for television broadcast transmissions - Part 1: General conditions -96 Measurements at radio and video frequencies" Edition 3.0, 1997 (IEC 60107-1 Ed.
+3.0, 1997).
+For 97 Slates/Tablets or Two-In-One Computers, the three bar image shall be configured with the default 98 application.
+C) Devices with a cold cathode fluorescent lamp (CCFL) backlight shall warm-up for at least 30 minutes.
+99 All other displays shall warm-up for at least 5 minutes.
+100 101 Note: DOE has specified 30 minutes for CCFL devices to allow for adequate warm up for these products.
+Additionally, DOE received feedback that almost all LCDs use LED backlights which adjust quicker than 102 their technology predecessors.
+Based on this response, DOE has agreed to specify a 5 minute warm up 103 104 time for non-CCFL displays before setting display brightness.
+105 D) With the LMD, measure the luminance in the center of the display.
+106 E) Calibrate the UUT display brightness to the closest brightness setting that is at least 90 cd/m2 for Notebook Computers or Two-In-One Computers, at least 150 cd/m2 for Integrated Desktop 107 108 Computers and Slates/Tablets.
+If the UUT's brightest setting cannot achieve the specified brightness.
+109 then set the UUT display to the brightest setting.
+Note: Based on stakeholder feedback, DOE has changed the display brightness requirement for 110 Slates/Tablets from 200 cd/m2 to 150 cd/m2.
+111 112 The display shall be configured with the ENERGY STAR test image, which can be found here1.
+It may F) 113 be set as the "desktop background" (wallpaper) or shown via an image display application.
+The image shall be scaled to completely fill the display area.
+For Slates/Tablets, the display shall be configured 114 115 with the default image display application.
+116 G) For all testing specified in Section 6, the UUT shall not be rebooted or restarted until after the power measurements for Long Idle Mode and Short Idle Mode tests are taken.
+117 118 H) Slate/Tablet shall be tested with a docking stations only if it is shipped with the product and is the only 119 way to power the device mains.
+120 Note: Based on stakeholder feedback, DOE has included this requirement in response to the comment 121 that testing is not to be completed with a docking station connected unless that is the only way to power 122 the tablet.

-6 TEST PROCEDURES FOR ALL PRODUCTS
+123 6 TEST PROCEDURES FOR ALL PRODUCTS

-6.1 UUT Preparation
+124 6.1 UUT Preparation

-UUT preparation shall be performed according to IEC 62623, Ed.1.0, 2012-10, Section 5.2: Test Setup; with the additional guidance in Section 5 of this document.
+125 UUT preparation shall be performed according to IEC 62623, Ed.1.0, 2012-10, Section 5.2: Test Setup; 126 with the additional guidance in Section 5 of this document.

-6.2 Sleep Mode Testing
+127 6.2 Sleep Mode Testing